Inside Pomodoro ® Primer for Magic Makers:

 A brain dump, while highly recommended, is not a task list.
 Don’t try to Pomodoro your way through an entire list of brain-dumped randomness.
 This will only lead to a sensation of defeat, overwhelm, and anxiety.

-Do, however, use the first Pomodoro of your session purely for brain dumping, envisioning, and getting a top-down view of what needs to be done.
-I find this highly effective, especially for our CEO Days inside The Fiery Well.
+Use the first Pomodoro of your session purely for brain-dumping, envisioning, and getting a top-down view of what needs to be done.
+I find this highly effective!
+Especially for our CEO Days & guided coworking sessions inside The Fiery Well.

-All things you only learn as you show up and attend the coworking session.
-But I like to suggest everyone remove the anxiety of sitting down to a Pomodoro session by permitting themselves to spend the first Pomodoro actively brainstorming, brain dumping, and otherwise preparing themselves for the work.
+All things you only learn as you show up and attend the coworking sessions.
+I suggest the first Pomodoro is spent actively brainstorming, brain dumping, and otherwise preparing themselves for the work.
+This reduces the anxiety around task selection.
+And if this means staring off into space for 25 minutes–so be it.

 Everyone works differently on different things.
 Embrace the uniqueness of you and your working method, always.